Tram-One/tram-one-express/README.md

 - `npm run example-generate` - creates an example app and installs dependencies in the example
 - `npm run example-build` - runs `npm run build` in the example project
 - `npm run example-test` - runs the test suite for the example app
-- `ci-run` - runs all the commands in the order that circleci would trigger them, one automatically after the other
+- `npm run ci-run` - runs all the commands in the order that circleci would trigger them, one automatically after the other